 2. Generate conversation with swag!

 Business cards are a creative way to incorporate swag without giving people more than they want.
-A windshield replacement shop with a business card that doubles as a pocket sized ice scraper or a graphic design firm that includes a ruler along the bottom of their card gives someone another reason to hang onto your contact info (other than keeping in touch).
-Don’t let those age-old logo printed stress balls deter you from finding a creative way to use swag as an effective promotional strategy.
+A windshield replacement shop with a business card that doubles as a pocket-sized ice scraper or a graphic design firm that includes a ruler along the bottom of their card give someone another reason to hang onto your contact info (other than keeping in touch).
+Don’t let those age-old logo-printed stress balls deter you from finding a creative way to use swag as an effective promotional strategy.

 3. Offer incentives with targeted landing pages

-Don’t forget these key aspects to creating a basic landing page:
+Don’t forget these key aspects of creating a basic landing page:

 - A strong headline